stolostron/cluster-backup-operator/config/samples/policy/README.md

 This policy creates a velero schedule to all managed clusters with a label `acm-app-hdr=backup`.
 The schedule is used to backup applications resources and PVs.
-The schedule uses the `nsToBackup` `hdr-app-configmap` property to specify the namespaces for the applications to backup.
+The schedule uses the `backup.nsToBackup` `hdr-app-configmap` property to specify the namespaces for the applications to backup.

 ## Restore applications